o/gaia/README.md

 Content-Length: 0
 ```

-If parameters in JSON payload is could'nt be validated an error response with `400 Bad Request` for `increment` and `now` parameters, `422 Unprocessable Entity` for `event` parameter will be returned with error messages.
+If there was a validation error with JSON payload an error response with `400 Bad Request` for `increment` and `now` parameters, `422 Unprocessable Entity` for `event` parameter will be returned with error messages.
 If you forget to add `Content-Type: application/json` header in request `415 Unsupported Media Type` will be returned.

 ####How to query events

-For querying events from Gaia, we simply execute an HTTP GET request and specify the parameters about event name, data granularity and time range.
+For querying events from Gaia, we simply make an HTTP GET request and specify the parameters about event name, data granularity and time range.

 ```
 GET /events/<String>?start=<Long>&end=<Long>&resolution=<String>
 ```

-**All parameters is mandatory**
+**All parameters are mandatory**

 `event`, as you guessed, we already used this value for feeding our data.

 `start` and `end` parameters take Unix timestamp for specifying interval of time-series.

 `resolution` is used for defining the resolution / granularity of data.
 Possible values are `min`, `5min`, `15min`, `hour`, `day`, `week`, `month` and `year`.

 Example: